Fabiandebug/livestock_disease_be/README.md

 # App Setup

 create your venv

 # python -m venv venv

 activate the windows venv using

 # .\venv\Scripts\activate.

 activate the linux venv using

 # source venv/bin/activate

 run

-# pip instal -r requirements.txt
+# pip install -r requirements.txt

 create the config.ini file in the root DIR and copy the configuration setting from the config.ini.template file.
 Populate the fields with your mysql database settings